sisapit/bcnd-project-1/README.md

 Modify `submitStar(address, message, signature, star)` function to register a new Block with the star object into the chain

-- [ ] must resolve with the Block added or reject with an error.
+- [x] must resolve with the Block added or reject with an error.
-- [ ] time elapsed between when the message was sent and the current time must be less that 5 minutes
+- [x] time elapsed between when the message was sent and the current time must be less that 5 minutes
-- [ ] must verify the message with wallet address and signature: bitcoinMessage.verify(message, address, signature)
+- [x] must verify the message with wallet address and signature: bitcoinMessage.verify(message, address, signature)
-- [ ] must create the block and add it to the chain if verification is valid
+- [x] must create the block and add it to the chain if verification is valid

 Modify the `getBlockHeight(hash)` function to retrieve a Block based on the hash parameter

-- [ ] must return a Promise that will resolve with the Block
+- [x] must return a Promise that will resolve with the Block

 Modify the `getStarsByWalletAddress (address)` function to return an array of Stars from an owners collection

-- [ ] must return a Promise that will resolve with an array of the owner address' Stars from the chain
+- [x] must return a Promise that will resolve with an array of the owner address' Stars from the chain

 Modify the `validateChain()` function

-- [ ] must return a Promise that will resolve with the list of errors when validating the chain
+- [x] must return a Promise that will resolve with the list of errors when validating the chain
-- [ ] must validate each block using validateBlock()
+- [x] must validate each block using validate()
-- [ ] Each Block should check with the previousBlockHash
+- [x] Each Block should check with the previousBlockHash
-- [ ] execute the validateChain() function every time a block is added
+- [x] execute the validateChain() function every time a block is added
-- [ ] create an endpoint that will trigger the execution of validateChain()
+- [x] create an endpoint that will trigger the execution of validateChain()

-## Test your App functionality
+## Test your App functionality using Postman

 Use 'POSTMAN' or similar service to test your blockchains endpoints and send screenshots of each call